James-Freitag/react-forms-test/README.md

+This is just a small project to practice different functionality in React JS.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.